bettergui/ViaodaLibre/README.md

 # ViaodaLibre

-Inspired by Vietnamese cultural symbolism, Viaoda Antiqua is a mix of both the old and the new, appearing with traditional elegance and modern professionalism at the same time.
+Inspired by Vietnamese cultural symbolism, Viaoda Libre and Viaoda Antiqua is a mix of both the old and the new, appearing with traditional elegance and modern professionalism at the same time.

 Typeface: Viaoda Libre

-Type & Graphic Design: Gydient (GY Nguyen)
+Type & Graphic Design: Gydient (Giang Nguyen)

 Copywriting: Minh Pham